Asher4269/is120-project2-asher-ruiz/README.md

 Responsiveness is a beast.
 1 minute you think your page is perfectly responsive, and then you take a look at the Samsung edition 3 and realize that some part of the CSS wasn't perfectly adjusted for everything.
 Unfortunately, despite my best efforts this time around, I was not able to reach perfection in responsiveness.
 However, I can take pride in how far I have come, in the fact that now my page adjusts as the user changes the window sizes.

+As well, I learned that linking an svg file can make the html file a lot more readable.
+I think in the future I will do this as I did with my background instead of how I embedded my hero.
+There's a lot of code that kind of crowds everything.

 ### Initial Ideas:

 The goal of this project was to make my landing page as strong as possible.
 I wanted it to be simple, responsive, and follow the general guidelines of design.